Xiang Jing (artist)

+Xiang Jing (born 1968) is a Chinese contemporary sculptor known for her figurative works that explore themes of femininity, identity, and the human condition.
+Her sculptures often feature life-sized, introspective female figures and have been exhibited widely in China and internationally.

 Works

 Xiang Jing is considered highly satirical and there are questions that are raised surrounding the plight of the post-feminist movement of women.
 She shows the emotions and expresses the mindset of women which causes her work to shift from personal to political.
 She captures the current trends, some popular activities that contemporary women indulge in (clubbing, shopping, etc.).

 Xiang Jing hardly ever uses synthetic materials in her works.
 She uses some props including cigarettes.